-The course requires attendance at 4 training days at the University of Buckingham and covers the following topics:
+SENCOs are required to attend 4 training days at the University of Buckingham which cover the following topics:

 - Introduction to the NASENCO Course: Developing Context for Inclusive Education – SENCOs will demonstrate their professional knowledge and understanding in the legislative context for SEN and will link as evidence application of theoretical concepts that underpin effective leadership and practice

 - The SENCO as an Inclusive Leader: Reflective Writing and Action Research – SENCOs will be required to demonstrate understanding and reflect on their expertise and capabilities needed to lead and coordinate provision effectively.

 - The Critical Professional SENCO: Life & Career of a SENCO – SENCOs will be required to reflect on the personal and professional qualities needed to make a positive impact on the ethos and culture in schools and other settings.

 Mode of delivery

 - A work-based, flexible and practical programme.

-- Attendance at university-led events for 4 days over 1 academic year.
+- Attendance at university-led training for 4 days over an academic year.

-- Delivered through a combination of seminars and tutorials with input from experts in the field of SEND.
+- Delivered through a combination of seminars and tutorials with input from SEND experts.

-- Guided tasks in relation to effectiveness in the role of SENCO e.g. SEND audit/suggested reading/practical activities in line with training, module and evidence.
+- Self-managed, work-based guided tasks in relation to effectiveness in the role of SENCO.

-- School visits from SENCO tutor (in relation to personal targets).
+- School visits and online support from SENCO personal tutor.

 - Self-supported study, assessments at Master’s level and professional reviews.

-- Distance learning supported by online resources – evidence of meeting learning outcomes via e-portfolio.
+- Distance learning supported by online resources via e-portfolio.

 Trainees will be visited by a SENCO tutor twice and engage in weekly guided tasks to support understanding and application of best effective and inclusive practice as a SENCO.

 - A reflective essay (20 credits)

 - Implementing and writing up of an Action Research Project (20 credits)

-- Completion of a Professional SEND Development Portfolio (E-Portfolio) focus is on the student to evidence their own practice within their education institution in order to have met the SEND learning outcomes (20 credits)
+- Completion of a Professional SEND Development Portfolio (E-Portfolio) where the focus is on the student to evidence their own practice within their education institution in order to have met the SEND learning outcomes (20 credits)

 For a full programme specification and module breakdown please email email@example.com